 Cowell e Holdings has net cash of US$160m.
 This is fairly high at 63% of its market capitalization.
 That might mean balance sheet strength is important to the business, but should also help push the P/E a bit higher than it would otherwise be.

 The Bottom Line On Cowell e Holdings's P/E Ratio

-Cowell e Holdings's P/E is 9.6 which is about average (10.3) in the HK market.
-Earnings improved over the last year.
-And the net cash position gives the company many options.
-The average P/E suggests the market isn't overly optimistic, though.
-What is very clear is that the market has become less pessimistic about Cowell e Holdings over the last month, with the P/E ratio rising from 7.4 back then to 9.6 today.
-If you like to buy stocks that could be turnaround opportunities, then this one might be a candidate; but if you're more sensitive to price, then you may feel the opportunity has passed.
+Cowell e Holdings trades on a P/E ratio of 14.6, which is above its market average of 10.5.
+Recent earnings growth wasn't bad.
+And the net cash position provides the company with multiple options.
+The high P/E suggests the market thinks further growth will come.
+What is very clear is that the market has become significantly more optimistic about Cowell e Holdings over the last month, with the P/E ratio rising from 9.1 back then to 14.6 today.
+If you like to buy stocks that have recently impressed the market, then this one might be a candidate; but if you prefer to invest when there is 'blood in the streets', then you may feel the opportunity has passed.

 You might be able to find a better buy than Cowell e Holdings.
 If you want a selection of possible winners, check out this free list of interesting companies that trade on a P/E below 20 (but have proven they can grow earnings).

 If you spot an error that warrants correction, please contact the editor at email@example.com.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.